 Dehydration is definitely one of the main causes of cellulite.
 It gives the skin a shrivelled, aged and lumpy look that’s not attractive at all.
 Hydration, on the other hand, smooths the skins surface to give it a healthy glow and texture.
 Water also helps with detoxification.
 So start drinking, at the very minimum, eight to ten glasses of filtered water every day.
 Try and drink your first two glasses first thing in the morning too, before you have anything to eat or drink.
 And be sure to add a slice or two of fresh lemon or cucumber (or both) to your water as well.
 Lemons and cucumber are powerful detoxifiers.

-Apple cider vinegar is an excellent and very effective natural remedy for cellulite.
+Apple cider vinegar is an excellent and fast-acting remedy for cellulite.
 It contains the essential minerals potassium, magnesium and calcium, which all help to detox the body and remove excess fluid (retention).
 ACV also helps to build up the good bacteria in your stomach and colon.
 This not only improves your digestion and assimilation of food and nutrients, it also provides a further detox and cleanse by helping your body get rid of all the toxic crap (pardon the pun) that now needs to be removed.
 In addition, apple cider vinegar helps with brown fat metabolism (the main type of body fat) so it’s also an excellent weight loss and toning aid.

 So there are two ways to use the apple cider vinegar for cellulite reduction.
 Firstly, (and most importantly) as an internal remedy, and secondly, as an external remedy…